BASEBALL CARDS 1977

 Two other notable sets released in 1977 were Sportflics and Donruss.
 Sportflics was produced by photo company Sportflics, Inc. and featured innovative action snapshots like Fleer.
 Quality control issues led to many miscuts and the set is quite rare today.
 Donruss was a new company entering the scene in 1977.
 Their inaugural baseball card set had a simple but modern look.
 Both Sportflics and Donruss helped grow the market but had production and distribution problems that prevented them from lasting long-term.

-Read also: 1954 TOPPS BASEBALL CARDS WORTH
+Read also: PHILLY SHOW BASEBALL CARDS

 The 1977 season also saw consolidation in the baseball card industry.
 Both Fleer and Kellogg’s were purchased by larger corporations that year.
 Fleer was acquired by H.J.
 Heinz Company and Kellogg’s by the breakfast cereal giant of the same name.
 These purchases signaled the big business baseball cards were becoming.
 It also led to changes, as Kellogg’s would stop their baseball card production after 1981 and Fleer became less innovative under new ownership.